jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

   in the left panel.
 Use this to add commands to the palette.
 - ``@jupyterlab/apputils:ISplashScreen``: An interface to the splash screen for the application.
   Use this if you want to show the splash screen for your own purposes.
-- ``@jupyterlab/apputils:IThemeManager``: An interface to the theme manager for the applicatation.
+- ``@jupyterlab/apputils:IThemeManager``: An interface to the theme manager for the application.
   Most extensions will not need to use this, as they can register a `theme extension <#themes>`__.
 - ``@jupyterlab/codeeditor:IEditorServices``: An interface to the text editor provider